-- Library in the Forest: Beginning May 26, 2020, Library in the Forest book drops will open so that patrons may return library materials; the library facility will remain closed until further notice.
-Curbside service will be offered beginning June 1.
+- Library in the Forest: The library is open Monday through Saturday from 9am-2pm daily.
+Curbside service is available Monday through Saturday from 10am-6pm daily.
 Click here additional information and instructions for utilizing this service.
-All library programs for June and July will be offered online.
 For the most up-to-date information regarding materials checkout, as well as accessing online resources, click here.

 - Municipal Court: In-person court proceedings have resumed.
 For more information, visit the Municipal Court’s web page or email firstname.lastname@example.org.

 - Parks & Recreation:

-- Recreation Center: Effective Tuesday, May 26, 2020, the Rec Center will maintain regular business hours – Monday through Thursday, 7am-9pm; Friday, 7am-5pm; Saturday, 8am-4pm; and Sunday, 1-6pm.
-All patrons must enter through the main entrance and exit immediately following their program.
-The gymnasium will reopen as well, with strict adherence to occupancy constraints.
-In compliance with the most recent state order, all locker rooms and showers will remain closed.
+- Recreation Center: The Rec Center is open.
+For the most up-to-date information, including hours of operation, visit the Parks & Recreation web page.
+Please note: All patrons must enter through the main entrance and exit immediately following their program and, in compliance with the most recent state order, all locker rooms and showers remain closed.

-- Playgrounds, Fields & Rec Sports: Effective Friday, May 22, 2020 at 5pm, all City-owned playgrounds will reopen.
+- Playgrounds, Fields & Rec Sports: All City-owned playgrounds are open.
 (This does not apply to school-owned playgrounds.)
-Athletic fields will also reopen for practices, conditioning and skills training only.
-Team practices MUST BE SCHEDULED IN ADVANCE through Parks & Rec by calling 205.978.0166.
-Section 10 of the most recent order states that games may not be scheduled until June 15, 2020.
-Public restrooms will remain open.
-Green spaces and trails remain open and residents are asked to maintain 6’ social distances.
+Athletic fields are also open.
+Field reservations MUST BE SCHEDULED IN ADVANCE through Parks & Rec by calling 205.978.0166.
+Public restrooms are open.
+Green spaces and trails are open and residents are asked to maintain 6’ social distances.

 - Police: Police operations continue as normal.
 If you need immediate assistance, call 911.

 - Senior Services: All senior centers and activities remain closed until further notice, with the exception of meal provision: